 You prob'ly think this song is about you.

-- Let's not forget their song "A Really Cool Dance Song".
+- Let's not forget Bowling for Soup's song "A Really Cool Dance Song".

 This song sounds like a dance song

 So get up and shake what your mama gave you